Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money! Find out more.

 2. Taking a break

-It might sound obvious, but you’re going to learn faster if you take regular lessons.
+It might sound obvious, but you’re going to learn faster if you take regular driving lessons.
 It can be tempting to take a break during a busy period - during school exams or over the Christmas holidays for example.
 But if you can squeeze in just an hour or two each week with your instructor, the chances are you won’t waste time relearning things you’ve already covered.

 3. Jumping between instructors